lxndrvn/python-coding-dojo-with-oop-semi-load/README.md

 ## Step 3

-Write a reset_contacts class method, which can clean the all_contacts list.
+Write a reset_contacts class method, which can clean (clean and not re-instantiate!) the all_contacts list.

 ## Step 4